 The signature card of original anime protagonist Yugi Moto, Dark Magician stands alongside Blue-Eyes White Dragon, Red-Eyes Black Dragon, and Buster Blader as one of Yu-Gi-Oh's most ancient and iconic monsters.
 Although most classic cards (legal ones, anyway) are far outclassed by modern offerings, Dark Magician stays relevant in competitive play thanks to a myriad of awesome support cards.

 But with hundreds of support members to choose from, which ones reign supreme?
-Here are the top ten cards you should buy for any Dark Magician build!
-Other than Dark Magician himself, of course; hopefully I don't need to remind you to include him in his own support deck.
+Here are the top 10 cards you should buy for any Dark Magician build!
+Other than Dark Magician himself, of course; hopefully I don't need to remind you to include him in his own deck.

 With similar artwork and the same spellcaster type, dark attribute, and level of 7, Magician of Dark Illusion heavily draws inspiration from Dark Magician.
 He also reverses Magician's battle stats, wielding 2100 ATK and 2500 DEF, and his name even alters to "Dark Magician" while fielded, great for activating certain name-dependent effects with an alternative to the genuine article.

 Dark Illusion also offers two effects that can each be used once per turn.
 First, during your opponent's turn, if you activate a spell or trap (except in the damage step), you special summon Dark Illusion from your hand, a great way to gimmick him to the field without tributes.
 Next, if you activate a set spell or trap while this card is fielded, you can special summon Dark Magician from your graveyard, although this can only be done once.